rnabioco/molb-7950/README.md

 # molb-7950

-Materials for "MOLB 7950: Informatics for Molecular Biology".
+Materials for "MOLB 7950: Informatics and Statistics for Molecular Biology".

-See <https://rnabioco.github.io/molb-7950> for the class page.

 ## Installing local packages

+After cloning this repository, set `RENV_CONFIG_PAK_ENABLED = TRUE` in the user's `.Renviron` file to use pak installation, which is a lot faster ([issue](https://github.com/rstudio/renv/issues/1210)).

-After cloning this repository, run `renv::restore()`, which will install project packages locally.
+Then, run `renv::activate()` and `renv::restore()`, which will install  project packages locally.

-If you add new libraries to your content, run `renv::snapshot()` and be sure to commit the `renv.lock` file.
+If you add new libraries to your content, run `renv::snapshot()`, follow instructions to `renv::install()` if needed, and then be sure to commit the `renv.lock` file.

 ## Syllabus updates